-An evergreen, foxtail fern (Asparagus densiflorus "Myers") has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
+Planting and learning how to care for foxtail ferns adds beautiful greenery to your landscape.
+An evergreen, foxtail fern (Asparagus densiflorus 'Myers') has delicate-looking, plumed stems, which are lined with pointed, bright green leaves.
 Despite its ferny appearance, foxtail fern is a flowering plant.
-Forming fluffy mounds 2 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container or border plant, requiring minimal maintenance and care.
-Foxtail ferns are generally free from pests and disease (ref 5)
+Forming fluffy mounds 2 feet tall and up to 4 feet wide, foxtail fern works wells as a houseplant, specimen, container plant or border plant, requiring minimal maintenance and care.
+Foxtail ferns are generally free from pests and disease.

 During the growing season, fertilize outdoor plants monthly with 3 ounces of a 10-10-10 fertilizer mixed into 1 gallon of water per 10 square feet of bedding space.
 Check the label as directions vary among brands.
-Fertilize indoor plants monthly during the growing season with 7 drops of a liquid 10-10-10 fertilizer per 1 quart of water.
-Don not fertilize in winter.
+Fertilize indoor plants monthly during the growing season with seven drops of a liquid 10-10-10 fertilizer per 1 quart of water.
+Do not fertilize in winter.

 Sarah Terry brings over 10 years of experience writing novels, business-to-business newsletters and a plethora of how-to articles.
 Terry has written articles and publications for a wide range of markets and subject matters, including Medicine & Health, Eli Financial, Dartnell Publications and Eli Journals.